mquinson/po4a/CONTRIBUTING.md

 # Testing your changes

-You should of course make sure that your PR does not break any test to get accepted.
+Of course you should make sure that your PR does not break any test to get accepted.
 If you fix an issue or add a feature, we may be reluctant to integrate your change without a new dedicated test, to ensure that bugs won't resurface in the future.